The4star/nahimastay/README.md

 "As a Premium Member (Paying User), I should be able to ..."

-* Login and create a Profile, write a bio, provide personal details,         select membership type, and upload an optional avatar photo
+* Login and create a Profile, write a bio, provide personal details,         select membership type, and upload profile photo
 * Edit my profile at any time
-* Use a default profile avatar photo
+* Create accommodation profile with multiple image uploads
 * Switch easily between host and guest profiles
 * View all previous current and future stays
 * View all previous, current and future guests